mister-teddy/gmat-database/README.md

 # GMAT Database

+### How it works

-The GMAT Database project uses Deno to crawl questions from GMAT Club and store them on Github Actions as a permanent database.
-The workflow jobs act as the crawler and the database is stored in a JSON file format.
+The Deno scripts run in Github Actions workflow crawl the questions from GMAT Club and store them as JSON files on Github Pages.
+The script runs on demand and automatically refresh every day so those artifacts won't be exipred.

+Here's how it works under the hood:

+- The crawler script is executed on a schedule using Github Actions.
+- The script retrieves a list of all the questions from the GMAT Club website.
+- For each question, the script retrieves the relevant information, such as the question text, answer options, correct answer, and the explanation.
+- The script stores this information as a JSON file in the Github Actions repository.

 ## Usage